History

 Presentation by Ori Z Soltes, PhD, Washington, DC

-This image-rich talk by Dr. Ori Z Soltes from Georgetown University in Washington DC will consider some of the many Jewish artists destroyed by the Holocaust who had either begun or were poised to add significant threads to the tapestry of twentieth century visual art.
-Some are now well-known and others remain obscure—but what if artists like Charlotte Solomon and Felix Nussbaum or like Erna Dem and Fritz Taussig had survived to do more art?
+This image-rich talk by Georgetown University professor Ori Z Soltes considers some of the many Jewish artists destroyed by the Holocaust who had either begun or were poised to add significant threads to the tapestry of twentieth century visual art.
+Some are now well-known and others remain obscure—but what if artists like Charlotte Salomon and Felix Nussbaum or like Erna Dem and Fritz Taussig had survived to do more art?
 What additional significant contributions might they have made?
 Image above: Bedřich Fritta (Friedrich Taussig), Rear Entrance, Theresienstadt Ghetto, 1941–1944.
 India ink and wash on paper, 51 x 36.5 cm Collection of the Yad Vashem Art Museum, Jerusalem.
-Gift of the Prague Committee for Documentation, courtesy [...]
+Gift of the Prague Committee for Documentation, courtesy of Ze'ev and Alisa Shek, [...]

 May 16, 2025